doo/scanbot-sdk-doqa-configurator/Readme.md

 - [Docker](https://docs.docker.com/engine/install/) with [Docker Compose](https://docs.docker.com/compose/install/) support
 - Images of documents that are of sufficient (good) or insufficient (bad) quality for your use-case.
-  Per class good / bad you should provide at least 100 samples (200 in total).
+  Per class "good" and "bad" you should provide at least 100 samples (200 in total).
 The more samples you provide, the better final configuration will fit to your use-case.
+The samples should be in JPG or PNG format.
+If you have PDF files at hand, we provide a script to convert PDF -> PNG (see below).
 - A special license key that is only valid for the DoQA Configurator.
 This license key will be different from the license key you use in your app.
 Please contact [customer support](https://docs.scanbot.io/support/) to obtain it.
 - You need to know the version of the ScanbotSDK Core used in your release.
 Please also contact [customer support](https://docs.scanbot.io/support/) to obtain it.